harness/developer-hub/docs/continuous-integration/ci-technical-reference/ci-github-action-step.md

 ### Uses

 Specify the repo and branch or tag of the GitHub Action that you want to use, for example `actions/setup-go@v3`.
-Refer to the GitHub Action's usage specifications for information about branches and tags.
+Refer to the GitHub Action's repo for information about branches and tags.

 ### Settings

 Found under **Optional Configuration**.
-If required by the Action, add key-value pairs representing settings required by the GitHub Action.
+If required by the Action, add key-value pairs representing GitHub Action settings.
 For example, you would specify `go-version: '>=1.17.0'` by entering `go-version` in the key field and `>=1.17.0` in the value field.

-Refer to the GitHub Action's `with` usage specifications for details about specific settings available for the Action you want to use.
+Refer to the GitHub Action's `with` usage specifications for details about specific settings available for the Action that you want to use.

 :::tip